 How to Collect and Store Zinnia Seeds for Next Season

+Harvesting zinnia seeds is a fun and rewarding process that lets you sustainably enjoy your beautiful blooms on a dime for years to come if you save and store the seeds properly.
 So if you want to save some money from buying fresh seeds every year, you can easily learn how to harvest zinnia seeds in a few simple steps.
+Here’s how to do it!

-Timing of Harvesting Zinnia Seeds
+Harvesting Zinnia Seeds Timing

 When harvesting zinnia seeds, the timing is critical.
 Wait until the flowers fade and the seed heads begin to dry and turn brown.
 You can gently crack open a seed head to check inside.
 The seeds should be dark brown and hard, not plump and white.